 - (1) The Purchasing Agent shall sell, transfer, trade or otherwise dispose of personal property belonging to the County which has become obsolete, unusable or surplus or which is being transferred in order to be leased back by the County under a lease purchase agreement.
 Any such sales, trades or exchanges shall be based on competitive bidding requirements wherever practicable.
-The Purchasing Agent may specifically authorize, in writing, the Department of Environmental Services to sell, transfer, trade or otherwise dispose of specified surplus County motor vehicles, trailers and related equipment under his responsibility and control, provided that such sale, transfer, trade or disposal shall be conducted in accordance with the procedures in this Article.
-No County agency shall permit any obsolete, surplus or damaged equipment, supplies or materials to be sold, transferred, traded, loaned or otherwise disposed of except as the Purchasing Agent shall specifically authorize. - (2) County employees are not eligible to buy surplus County personal property that is disposed of in accordance with this section.
+The Purchasing Agent may specifically authorize, in writing, the Department of Environmental Services to sell, transfer, trade or otherwise dispose of specified surplus County motor vehicles, trailers and related equipment under their responsibility and control, provided that such sale, transfer, trade or disposal shall be conducted in accordance with the procedures in this Article.
+No County agency shall permit any obsolete, surplus or damaged equipment, supplies or materials to be sold, transferred, traded, loaned or otherwise disposed of except as the Purchasing Agent shall specifically authorize. - (2) County employees and their immediate family members (as defined in 9-102) are not eligible to buy surplus County personal property that is disposed of in accordance with this section.